-Q5: Share a resource for teaching a novel that you find invaluable (book, article, blog post, type of technology, etc.).
+Q5: Share a resource for teaching whole class novels that you find invaluable (book, article, blog post, type of technology, etc.).

 - Google Cultural Institute!

-- I’ve also used @StoryboardThat for a lot of presentations – character traits, favorite scenes
+- I’ve also used @StoryboardThat for a lot of presentations – character traits, favourite scenes

 - These are free reading placemats I made to help students capture their thinking during/after reading